DOMjudge/domjudge/doc/manual/team.rst

 Restrictions
 ````````````

-To prevent abuse, keep the jury system stable and give everyone
+Submissions are run in a sandbox to prevent abuse, keep the jury system
-clear and equal environments, there are some restrictions to which all
+stable and give everyone clear and equal environments.
+There
-submissions are subjected:
+are some restrictions to which all submissions are subjected:

 compile time
   Compilation of your program may take no longer than |COMPILETIME|